querkmachine/FSFrontEndDocs/troubleshooting/gulp-vs2015.md

 ### Step two: Configure ‘External Web Tools’ in Visual Studio

-Go to Tools -> Options.
-Then, on the tree on the left, navigate to Projects and Solutions -> External Web Tools.
+Go to `Tools > Options`.
+Then on the tree on the left, navigate to `Projects and Solutions > External Web Tools`.

 Click the button of a folder with a little star next to it.
 This will insert a text input into the list below it.